johnmurph27/bestbeer/TESTING.md

 * Ryan

 ### Test 2 - MySQL
-* To test our MySQL database we used a simple script called test_mysql on our home repository.
-This test file checks that there are entries in our database and returns the status.
+* To test our MySQL database we used a [mysqltest](https://dev.mysql.com/doc/mysqltest/2.0/en/mysqltest.html).
+We used a simple sample test case (test_mysql in our home directory) in order to check the integrity of our MySQL data.
+We are using this just to test if MySQL is working properly on our server.

 User Acceptance Tests: Copy of at least three UAT plans
 -----------